lread/test-doc-blocks/doc/example.md

 Test-doc-blocks will look for CommonMark comments that begin with `:test-doc-blocks`.

+It currently understands four options:

+- `:test-doc-blocks/apply` - controls to what code blocks options are applied
-- `:test-block-opts/skip` - skips the next code block
+- `:test-doc-blocks/skip` - skips the next code block
-- `:test-block-opts/test-ns` - specifies the test namespace for subsequent code blocks
+- `:test-doc-blocks/test-ns` - specifies the test namespace
+- `:test-doc-blocks/platform` - specifies Clojure file type to generate for test ns

+### Applying Options

+By default, new options are applied to the next Clojure code block only.

+You can change this by including the `:test-doc-blocks/apply` option:

+- `:next` - default - applies new options to next Clojure code block only
+- `:all-next` - applies new options to all subsequent code blocks in the document until specifically overridden with new opts

 ### Skipping Code Blocks